WiringPi/WiringPi-Ruby/README.md

+:warning: WiringPi was deprecated by its author in August 2019.
+As of 31st October 2023 nobody has shown an interest in properly maintaining it.
+Between this, and changes to GPIO in Rasberry Pi OS Bookworm and on the Raspberry Pi 5, this project is going nowhere.
+It has been archived to more clearly indicate this status.

 # WiringPi
 WiringPi is an implementation of most of the Arduino Wiring functions for the Raspberry Pi, this gem is a wrapper for the main wiringpi library and provides a nice OO interface with a few other handy helpers.